 Don’t leave export compliance to chance.
-For answers to questions about ITAR, EAR and OFAC export controls, join us in Singapore on March 13-16, 2023.
+For answers to questions about ITAR, EAR and OFAC export controls, join us in Abu Dhabi on February 26-29, 2024.

 The Export Compliance Training Institute (ECTI) has established a solid reputation as the world leader in U.S. Export Compliance training programs.
 With ECTI’s seminars, you have always been able to document your participation in our courses — in addition, you can also opt to take the Export Compliance Professional (ECoP®) certification test at course completion, to certify your mastery of the concepts.